SAP-samples/btp-terraform-mooc-terra1/units/unit_3/lesson_2/README.md

 To create the string for the subaccount name we used [string templates](https://developer.hashicorp.com/terraform/language/expressions/strings#string-templates) to join the two string into one.

 Now we need to replace the `var.subaccount_name` used in the resource `btp_subaccount` with our newly defined local value.
-We refernce the local value via `local.<local value name>`.
+We reference the local value via `local.<local value name>`.
 Consequently we adjust the code as follows:

 ```terraform
 resource "btp_subaccount" "project_subaccount" {